karvansd/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 - How is your company performing relative to competitors in the same domain?

-  - Relative to competitors the company is performing in the same ballpark range for total funding (most around $10 Million), it has 54 employees which is on the larger end for FinTech’s in the similar range [[7]](#7) [[8]](#8).
+  - Relative to competitors the company is performing in the same ballpark range for total funding (most around $10 Million), it has 54 employees which is on the larger size for FinTech’s in the similar funding range [[7]](#7) [[8]](#8).

-  - Compared to competitors such as ApplePay and AmazonPay, it has more flexibility in terms of being a smaller FinTech Startup meaning it offers more diversified and targeted products to it’s clients try to create a scalable digital cash system for B2B and B2C payments [[1]](#1).
+  - Compared to competitors such as ApplePay and AmazonPay, it has more flexibility in terms of being a smaller FinTech Startup meaning it can easily adapt and offer diverse and targeted products to it’s clients when change is needed.
+The ease of being able to easily adapt to clients demands helps to create a scalable digital cash system for B2B and B2C payments [[1]](#1).

 ## Recommendations

 - If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

   - The product that I would suggest to offer would be computer vision and biometric technology.

 - Why do you think that offering this product or service would benefit the company?

-  - Computer vision and biometric technology would add an extra and very secure layer of identification.
-This would help with monitoring for fraud and the added security would also help ease in transactions both domestically but especially across borders.
-If users can be identified by their biometrics then this added security would allow for an increase in market.... ellaboarte on how!
+  - Computer vision and biometric technology would add an extra and secure layer of identification.
+This would help with monitoring for fraud and the added security would also help facilitate in transactions both domestically, but especially across borders.
+This would help with KYC protocols and help to ensure that a person has to biometrically confirm an account is theirs before sending a transaction.
+It is hard to fool such systems built off of AI technology, which adds to their security.
+As well, authorizing payments with computer vision identification, also saves time by not having to use cash or credit card.

 - What technologies would this additional product or service utilize?

-  - Computer visiona and biometric technology.
-The underlying technology hear being AI... explain more.
+  - Computer vision and biometric technology.
+The underlying technology hear being AI.
+Artificial intelligence improves algorithms when performing biometric scans and also checks for live-ness [[13]](#13).

 - Why are these technologies appropriate for your solution?
-  - security, efficiency, increased use cases... same points I madea bove
+  - Since nanopay is trying to achieve a secure, instantaneouse, boarderless and scalable product adding computer vision and biometric technology into their service would only further help them achieve this goal [[14]](#14).

 ## References